Akuma (Street Fighter): Live-action

+Animation

+Akuma made cameo appearances in Street Fighter II: The Animated Movie and in the Japanese TV series Street Fighter II V.

 Akuma's first speaking appearance in animation was in an episode of the American Street Fighter animated series titled "Strange Bedfellows".
 He reappears in another episode, "The World's Greatest Warrior", in which he defeats Ryu and Ken's master Gouken and challenges Gouken's two students to a duel.

 Akuma also figures in the Japanese OVA Street Fighter Alpha: The Animation, where Ryu's encounters with Akuma triggers the "Dark Hadou" in Ryu.
 Akuma is also the central focus in the OVA Street Fighter Alpha: Generations, which explores his past and ties the character's past with Ryu's.
 He appears in the beginning of the movie Street Fighter 4: The Ties That Bind, where he enters Ryu's mind and torments him.

+Comics

 UDON Entertainment's line of Street Fighter comics sets Akuma in his origin story on how he became a demon and murdering Goutetsu with the power of the Dark Hadou; he fights against Gouken ten years later, as they fight, Gouken eventually wins against Akuma as he falls off a cliff; Gouken tries to save him, but Akuma willingly drops himself into a river, only for him to survive the drop.

 In 2012, band MegaDriver released a song about Akuma's character, called "Wrath of the Raging Demon".
 In 2014, band Skelator released a song about Akuma, called "Raging Demon".
 In 2015, rapper Tauz released a tribute song to Akuma, called "Rap do Akuma".
-In 2021, band RAVENOUS E.H. released a song about Akuma, called "Die 1,000 Deaths".
+In 2021, the band RAVENOUS E.H. released a song about Akuma called "Die 1,000 Deaths".

-Akuma (and indeed Street Fighter in general) forms a substantial part of the Rensuke Oshikiri manga and Netflix TV series Hi Score Girl; Akuma is discovered (as a hidden character) by the female lead Oono (who typically plays Zangief), and Akuma subsequently becomes the fighter and alter-ego of Hidaka, Oono's rival.
+Akuma forms a substantial part of the Rensuke Oshikiri manga and Netflix TV series Hi Score Girl; Akuma is discovered (as a hidden character) by the female lead Oono (who typically plays Zangief), and Akuma subsequently becomes the fighter and alter-ego of Hidaka, Oono's rival.
 The animated show contains long sequences of actual gameplay (that is, recorded video of actual gameplay) intercut with the animation.
 The bulk of episode 20 is the long battle between Hidaka playing Akuma and Oono playing Zangief.